Challenger App

 Related Questions:

-What does "throw in the towel" mean?
+What does the idiom "go the extra mile" mean?

 Which English variety follows British spelling but sometimes simplifies words like color instead of colour?